BMX Cycling Travel Insurance

 Thanks to the low cost and the enormous freedom of this newly invented sport, it soon became a hit among youngsters in California and, later, all over America.

 BMX Cycling is spread around the world.
-It became clear that BMX was closer related to Cycling than to Motorcycling and it was integrated into the International Cycling Union (UCI) in 1993.
+It became clear that BMX was more closely related to Cycling than motorcycle, and it was integrated into the International Cycling Union (UCI) in 1993.

 Travelling with a BMX Bike

 When taking your BMX Bicycle aboard an aeroplane, you may face extra charges for your BMX Bike.
 It's essential to check with the Airline to see their travel policies regarding excess and oversized Baggage; here are some of the main Airline's bicycle policies: